Welcome to Year 7 at Settle College

 There are always many questions that arise when a child starts a new school and we hope that the ‘Start of Year Booklet’ will prove to be helpful in answering them.
 Our formula for success is based on a close partnership between school and home, such success is made possible by you, as a parent/carer, being aware of the routine of the school and the expectations we make of students.

-If there are any issues about which you are unclear please do not hesitate to contact Mr Kaye, Assistant Principal or Mrs Todd, Year 7 Pastoral Officer.
+If there are any issues about which you are unclear please do not hesitate to contact the Student Services Team.

-During September 2017 we hold our Open Day and Open Evening, when we welcome prospective parents and children to look round the College and talk to staff and students.
-The date will be detailed in due course.
+During September we hold our Open Day and Open Evening, when we welcome prospective parents and children to look round the College and talk to staff and students.
+Dates can be found via the Events page.

 Use these links to find out more: